henrysevern/gym_shop/README.md

 - [Gmail](https://mail.google.com/mail) was used for an STMP server to send company emails
 - [PostgreSQL](https://www.postgresql.org/) was used as the project's database management system
 - [Am I Responsive](http://ami.responsivedesign.is/) was used to generate a mock-up image
+- [Wireframe.cc](https://wireframe.cc/pro/) was used for creating wireframes
+- [DrawSQL](https://drawsql.app/) was used for creating the database schema
 - [Dev Tools](https://en.wikipedia.org/wiki/Web_development_tools) was used for testing and responsiveness
 - [W3C HTML Validator](https://validator.w3.org/#validate_by_input+with_options) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) were used to check HTML and CSS files for errors
 - [pep8ish](https://pep8ish.herokuapp.com/) is Code Institute's Python Linter and was used to check Python files for errors